gridbugs/ocaml-ecosystem-surprises/index.md

 post about the times while developing my library that I was surprised or confused or frustrated by something in the OCaml ecosystem that didn't "just work".

 Before we get into it do I need to point out that my day job is working on the dune build system.
 Despite being frustrated with the tooling at times I put up with it because I love programming in OCaml.
 I also love programming in Rust and use it for many personal projects.
 My comparisons between OCaml and Rust are mostly facetious.
 I know there are more people working on Rust than OCaml and it has momentum on its side being relatively young and cool.
+It makes different trade-offs and has plenty of problems of its own.
 The opinions I express here are my own and not those of Tarides or the (other) dune developers.

 ## Linking Against Native Libraries